danklotz/openNotes/micro-reviews.md

 - *Childers (2013) Philosophy and Probability.* Very good book.
 - *[Chimero (?)
 The Shape of Design](https://shapeofdesignbook.com/).* meh.
 - *Cleave (2014): Royal London Sketchbook.* I would recommend th is book only for a small niche audience, that are interested in the technique.
 Which is: Photos post-processed to appear like some form of painting.
-- *Contino (2018): Brand by Hand: Blisters, Calluses, and Clients: A Life in Design.* Beatyful design book.
+- ⭐️ *Contino (2018): Brand by Hand: Blisters, Calluses, and Clients: A Life in Design.* Beatyful design book.
 Quite uniqure illustrations.
 Some of the topics could need more exposures.
 - *Diaconis (2017) Ten Great Ideas about Chance.* I like it.
 Jumps a round a little bit too much and probably assumes to much pre-knowledge on for specific parts.
 Goes quite deep about some topics.
 - *Edney (2019) Cartography: The Ideal and Its History.* Definitely written with cartographers as readers in mind.
 Nevertheless interesting.
 - *Efron & Hastie (2016): Computer Age Statistical Inference.* Very technical, very interesting.
 Suprisingly good read.
-- *Ende (1994) Zettelkasten.* Wow!
+- ⭐️ *Ende (1994) Zettelkasten.* Wow!
 - *Ende (1982): Die Schattennähmaschiene.* Eine illustrierte Gedichtssammlung von Michael Ende (Unendliche Geschiche).
 Sehr lieb gemacht.
 Die illustrationen fand ich ein wenig zu plakativ.
-- *Ende (1979): Die unendliche Geschichte.* <3 <3 <3
+- ⭐️ *Ende (1979): Die unendliche Geschichte.* <3 <3 <3
 - *Foer (2011) Moonwalking with Einstein.* One of my favorite non-fiction books.
-- *Fortrey (2005): The Earth: An Intimate History.* A must read for any earth-scientist.
+- ⭐️ *Fortrey (2005): The Earth: An Intimate History.* A must read for any earth-scientist.
 Care if you are not a native speaker since the language is suprisingly sophisticated (very gentle too).
 - *Franklin (2001): The Science of Conjecture.* Scholarly tome about conjectures, evidence based decision making and probabilistic reasoning before the calculus of probability was invented.
 Hard to read, but very rich.
 - *Franklin (2009): What Science Knows: And How it Knows it.* Franklin is super smart, but this book is much to opinionated and on the nose for me.
 Overall it felt like a letdown after reading the "The Science of Conjecture".
 - *Gladwell (2008) Outliers.* Did not age particularly well.
 I enjoyed it back in the day tough.
-- *Goodfellow, Bengio % Courvile (2016) Deep Learning.* Good book.
+- ⭐️ *Goodfellow, Bengio, & Courvile (2016) Deep Learning.* Good book.
 A bit theoretical, but not too much.
 Perhaps a bit difficult for the novice.
 Good to look things up.
 - *Jean Jullien (2016): Modern Life.* A bit on the short side.
 Yet most pictures are small, self contained parables about modern life.
 The not-so good illustrations are still imaginative and drawn in a pleasant way.
-- *Le Carré (2019) Federball.* <3
+- ⭐️ *Le Carré (2019) Federball.* <3
 - *Klein (2002) No Logo.* A book that became bigger than itself.
 Actually OK.
 - *MacKay (2003): Information Theory, Inference and Learning Algorithms.* Well written and interesting, but a bit to chaotic for my taste.
 Also I am not particularly interested in many topics.
 - *Miyazaki (2005): The Art of Howl's Moving Castle.* A beautiful art-book for a beautiful movie.
 Text is used only sparingly, but when it is insightful.
 The quality of the pictures is great.
 I love the sotry baords.
 - *Moore, Gibbons & Higgins (1987) Watchmen.* I don't like the style, but the story is breathtaking.
 - *Murphy (2012) Machine Learning.* Very good to look things up, but not made for *reading* it cover to cover.
 Also, over 1k pages!
 WTF.
 - *Page (2018) The Model Thinker.* Very enjoyable.
-- *Polan (2018): A Place of My Own.* A very good book if you are interested in architecture and building (as a hobby I guess).
+- ⭐️ *Polan (2018): A Place of My Own.* A very good book if you are interested in architecture and building (as a hobby I guess).
 Poetic, complex, well-paced.
 And, exactly of the right length for such a book.
 - *Priest (2017): Logic: A Very Short Introduction.* Very nice book.
 I think the different chapters are best enjoyed with some pause between each one (even or maybe even because that will necessaite some backtracking trough the short booklet).
 - *Proctor & Schiebinger (ed, 2008) Proctor, R: Agnotology.* More interesting than I expected, less than I hoped.
 - *Otto (2019) Wütendes Wetter.* Auf der Suche nach den Schuldigen für Hitzewellen, Hochwasser und Stürme.
 German. *Interesting popular science book about the genesis climate attribution studies.
 Maybe a tidbit to long for the info that is provided*.